 LA punk pioneers The Weirdos celebrate 30 years with Destroy All Music, a collection of thirteen songs from the band’s 1977-1979 beginnings.
 The best songs are the first seven (four from a lo-fi demo, and three from the original Destroy All Music EP), which capture them at their white-hot 1977 peak.
-“Life Of Crime” and “Destroy All Music” are perfect wild punk anthems that signaled a turning point from punk rock to the next generation of faster, more aggressive bands like The Germs and Black Flag who would all form in The Weirdos’ wake.
+“Life Of Crime” and “Destroy All Music” are perfectly wild anthems that signaled a turning point from punk rock to the next generation of faster, more aggressive bands like The Germs and Black Flag.
 The EP failed to bring the band a larger audience, so singer John Denney and guitarist Dix brought in a new producer and hired a new rhythm section to try for success again.
 However, the six songs from a 1979 session included here are an unnecessary step towards straight ahead rock and glossy new wave.
-They’re not terrible, but they can’t compete with the raw excitement of the 1977 tracks.
+OK, they’re not terrible, but they can’t compete with the raw excitement of the 1977 tracks either.
 Great photos and informative liner notes complete the package, making Destroy All Music a no-brainer purchase for ’70s punk fans.